Linux (Docker) Installation/Upgrade Instructions

 Disable default ports (optional)

-Even if you configure a custom port, SysAid docker also listens on the default ports.
-You can disable this functionality by editing the YML file you extracted before running the installer.
+Even if you configure a custom port, the SysAid Docker container also listens on the default ports.
+You can disable this behavior by editing the docker-compose.yml file that you extracted before running the installer.

-Please note that if you do disable port 8443, HTTP to HTTPS redirection will not work.
+If you disable port 8443, HTTP to HTTPS redirection will not work.

-1. Before you run the installer, open the docker-compose.yml file that you extracted.
+1. Before running the installer, open the docker-compose.yml file that you extracted.

-2. Remove the lines that mark the default ports that you want to disable.
+2. Remove the lines corresponding to the default ports you want to disable.

 GuideInstallLinuxdocker2filesylmfile.png